-This page contains information about some of the many opportunities available to those graduating from MC with a B.S. degree in Physics or Engineering Physics.
+This page contains information about some of the many opportunities available to graduates receiving a bachelor's degree in physics or engineering physics.
 Keep in mind that these are only some of the many possibilities that exist.
-The critical thinking skills that you develop in either major can prepare you for a career in almost anything.
+The critical thinking skills that you develop in these programs can prepare you for a career in almost anything.

 Because the two degree programs are very similar in nature, many of the post-graduate opportunities are the same.
-However, in some instances one major may provide a more optimal path to your goal than the other.
-As a result, we may present our recommendation for the undergraduate course of study we feel most appropriate, when applicable.
-Students, however, should not feel limited by these recommendations and should pursue the degree path they feel most comfortable with and are most interested in.
-Also, keep in mind that the first two years of both the Physics and Engineering Physics program are very similar.
+However, in some instances one major may provide a more optimal path to your goal.
+As a result, we may present our recommendation for the undergraduate course of study we feel most appropriate.
+Students should not feel limited by these recommendations and should pursue the degree path they feel most comfortable with and are most interested in.
+Also, keep in mind that the first two years of both the physics and engineering physics program are very similar.
 Around the beginning of their junior year, students should talk to their advisor about potential career goals and interests to appropriately customize their degree program.

 - A STEM Career in the Workforce